-In our hectic, demanding lives, it’s easy to lose sight of ourselves: Who we are, how we feel and what we need.
-Even more challenging can be figuring out how to assert all-of-the-above in our relationships with others.
-This is particularly true if you’ve been existing in a toxic relationship or codependent relationship, or navigating the aftermath of a bad breakup.
+Are you ready to become self empowered?
+In our hectic, demanding lives, it’s easy to lose sight of ourselves: who we are, how we feel, and what we need.
+I see this all the time with therapy, life coaching, and personal growth coaching clients, even more challenging can be figuring out how to assert all-of-the-above in our relationships with others.
+This is particularly true if you’ve been existing in a toxic relationship, codependent relationship, or navigating the aftermath of a bad breakup.
 In the midst of stressful circumstances, attaining empowerment can seem out of reach — especially when you’ve been focused outwards rather than within.

-Empowerment can be thought of as one of the goals of self-actualization and personal growth.
-To be “empowered” is to feel confident, to trust yourself, to believe that your feelings are important, to consider yourself worthy of love and respect, and able to assert yourself appropriately in relationships.
-However it’s difficult to be truly empowered when you are out of touch with yourself, and feel disconnected from the type of life and relationships that feel energizing and nourishing to you.
+Self empowerment can be thought of as one of the goals of self-actualization and personal growth.
+To be “self empowered” is to feel confident, to trust yourself, to believe that your feelings are important, to consider yourself worthy of love and respect, and able to assert yourself appropriately in relationships.
+However, it’s difficult to be truly self empowered when you are out of touch with yourself and feel disconnected from the type of life and relationships that feel energizing and nourishing to you.

 Finding Balance Between Me and You

-Self empowerment can feel challenging for people who care about other’s feelings, and who prioritize their connections with others.
+Self empowerment can feel challenging for people who care about others feelings and who prioritize their connections with others.
 Why?
-Because for sensitive, caring people it can be easy to disown yourself and your feelings — making the way others feel, and what they need more of a priority than your own needs and feelings.
+Because for sensitive, caring people it can be easy to disown yourself and your feelings — making the way others feel and what they need more of a priority than your own needs and feelings.
 Many people, especially women, can feel guilty when they ask for what they want.
-Furthermore, if you are in a relationship that does not support your empowerment, you may also feel like you’re risking having other people judge you or be angry with you if you start asking for what you need for a change.
-[Read: How to Stand Up For Yourself and Still Have Friends.]
+Furthermore, if you are in an unhealthy relationship that does not support your empowerment, you may also feel like you’re risking having other people judge you or be angry with you if you start asking for what you need for a change.

 However, at the same time, being dependent on other people to meet your needs or for the way you feel about yourself is inherently disempowering.
 If you wait for other people to take care of you instead of caring for yourself, you risk becoming resentful.
-And when you allow they way other people feel about you to define the way you feel about yourself, you become disconnected from yourself; transformed into a people pleaser, chasing the dragon of approval.
-[Listen: Stop Comparing Yourself To Others]
+And when you allow the way other people feel about you to define the way you feel about yourself, you become disconnected from yourself; transformed into a people pleaser, chasing the dragon of approval.

 The last thing you want is to feel hollow, helpless, or increasingly bitter.
 While attaining empowerment can feel bold, or even scary, it’s really the only choice for a happy, healthy life and relationships.
 Believing that you are worthy of love and respect — and then behaving accordingly — helps you take care of yourself and teaches others how to treat you.